INSANERK/INSANERK/README.md

-we do some college python questions here  :
+we do some python questions here  :